Last Updated on

 The website is both for people who live in a local happy to show travelers around as well as travelers looking for a unique experience.
 Something that I really liked about 2 glimpse is that the expectations are set by you and your 2 glimpse partner.
 Most people are not looking for accomodation, but a meaningful meeting without money being exchanged.

 At the time of writing, the website is free at the moment to join as the membership grows, however an access fee will probably be charged at some point.
 That said, all meetups will be free and it’s against the TOS to ask for money.
-It was conceptualized by a Dutch female entrepreneur who wanted to able to meet locals while traveling to see places beyond the touristic sights and to feel comfortable while traveling solo.
+It was conceptualized by a Dutch female entrepreneur who wanted to able to meet locals abroad to see places beyond the touristic sights and to feel comfortable while traveling solo.
 Often, those small everyday moments and connections are what make a trip special.

 How does 2 glimpse work?